L1383/Library001/README.md

             const [newNovel, setNewNovel] = React.useState({ // Stores data for a new novel
                 title: '',
                 author: '',
-                genre: '',
+                genres: [], // Genres are now an array of strings
                 rating: '',
                 notes: '',
                 chaptersRead: '',
                 totalChapters: '',
                 isFavorite: false, // Field for favorite status
-                readingStatus: 'not_started' // New field for reading status: 'not_started', 'reading', 'publishing', 'completed'
+                readingStatus: 'not_started', // New field for reading status: 'not_started', 'reading', 'publishing', 'completed'
-            });
+                links: [] // New field for multiple external links (array of strings) });
+            const [currentGenreInput, setCurrentGenreInput] = React.useState(''); // For the genre input field (before converting to tags) const [currentLinkInput, setCurrentLinkInput] = React.useState(''); // For the link input field (before converting to tags)

             const [editingNovelId, setEditingNovelId] = React.useState(null); // ID of the novel being edited const [confirmDeleteId, setConfirmDeleteId] = React.useState(null); // ID of the novel pending deletion confirmation const [loading, setLoading] = React.useState(true); // Loading state